 While reading Campaign Magazine we came across a very interesting article about branding written by almuna Ashleigh Steinhobel (here).
-We thought it was a great occasion to catch up!
+We thought it was a great reason to catch up!

 It is amazing that your article on branding was featured in Campaign Magazine.
 Could we start with a little bit of an introduction first?
 Could tell us a bit more about your name, your background, and what you do now?

 Sure!
 My name is Ashleigh Steinhobel and I’m South African.
 I grew up in Johannesburg and studied finance at the University of Cape Town, specifically Investment Management and Portfolio Securities.
 Creativity has always run in my blood.
 My Dad built one of the foremost experiential agencies in South Africa from the ground up, so dinner table chat was always peppered with agency insights and big ideas.
 Intuitively I always knew I’d end up in a creative realm.

 Following an itch to live overseas, I came over to London to do the Master’s in Marketing and Creativity at ESCP Europe.
 This was a truly fantastic move because it opened my eyes to a whole new world of branding, innovation, and disruptive business models.
 It was also a new way of learning, much more hands-on and application-based than my finance degree.
 The course catalysed where I’ve gone in my career.
 I joined a startup founded by one of my MMK colleagues and then moved on to Pearlfisher, a highly renowned global strategic brand consultancy.
 After five years there, I’m now at a younger agency called JDO, which is best known for its design work in the worlds of beauty and booze.

 How are you enjoying JDO?
 And how is it different from what you did at Pearlfisher?